rabblerouser/docs/README.md

 ## Rabble Rouser logos

 For now, logos live here too.
 There's a transparent `.png` which should cover most of your needs.
-If you need something else, there's a GIMP `.xcf` file that you can play with.
+If you need something else, there's a [GIMP](https://www.gimp.org/) `.xcf` file that you can play with.

 ## Rabble Rouser architectural principles:

 * apps should be able to be deployed independently and function alone or in concert
-* apps communicate asynchronously with each other through events (and only events)
+* apps communicate asynchronously with each other through events (and only events).
+Have a look at **event driven architecture** if you're not familiar.
 * apps should be written in whatever language seems right
 * all data must be encrypted at rest and in transit
 * the environment should be simple to deploy